Jonalex7/MOO-AL/README.md

 1. Load the `default_moor` config.
 2. Initialize `AcquisitionStrategy('moo', moo_method='moo_reliability', N_it=..., ...)`.
 3. In each iteration, pass `pf_estimate` to `strategy.get_indices(...)`.
-4. Optionally collect Pareto metrics if `pareto_metrics` is enabled.
+4. Optionally at each iteration collect Pareto front and selected sample if `pareto_metrics` is enabled.

 ---